-If you’d like to have access to the repositories that house your infrastructure code, please make a request with your Support team and provide your GitHub.com username and the level of access you would like to have (read, or read-write).
-Note that all members of the rackspace-infrastructure-automation organization must have two-factor authentication enabled for their GitHub.com account.
-Once your Support team receives the request, they will create an invitation that you will need to accept to finish the process of getting access.
-You may accept this invitation through a link sent to you by email, or by simply going to the repository URL provided by our internal team.
+If you want access to the repositories that house your infrastructure code, send a request to your Support team and provide your GitHub.com username and the level of access you need (read or read-write).
+Note that all members of the rackspace-infrastructure-automation organization must have enabled multifactor authentication for their GitHub.com account.
+After your Support team receives the request, they create an invitation that you need to accept to finish the process of getting access.
+You can accept this invitation through a link sent to you by email or by going to the repository URL provided by our internal team.

-Once you have access through the process above, you’ll find two main types of repositories in GitHub.com under the rackspace-infrastructure-automation organization, in addition to the reusable code mentioned above:
+After you have access, you can find two main types of repositories in GitHub.com under the rackspace-infrastructure-automation organization:

-Shared Repository: These are repositories that are shared across all of your accounts in AWS.
-These are typically reusable Terraform modules that can be applied to more than one AWS account.
-These start with your customer number, mention the specific cloud provider, and contain a human readable ending.
-They are unique to you as a customer, and can’t be seen by other customers.
+Shared Repository: We share these are repositories across all of your accounts in AWS.
+These are typically reusable Terraform modules that we can apply to more than one AWS account.
+These start with your customer number, mention the specific cloud provider, and contain a human-readable ending.
+They are unique to you as a customer, and other customers can’t see them.

-Unless you have managed services across multiple clouds with Rackspace, you will normally only have one ‘shared’ repository.
+Unless you have managed services across multiple clouds with Rackspace, you normally have only one shared repository.

-Account Repository: These are repositories that map directly to an AWS account.
-They house Terraform files that are used to directly test and deploy infrastructure in that specific account.
-These start with your customer number, mention the specific AWS account, and contain a human readable ending.
-They map directly to the Aviator, Infrastructure as Code accounts we manage for you.
+Account Repository: These repositories map directly to an AWS account.
+They house Terraform files that we use to test and deploy infrastructure directly in that specific account.
+These start with your customer number, mention the specific AWS account, and contain a human-readable ending.
+They map directly to the Infrastructure as Code accounts we manage for you.